RolandWarburton/knowledge/Networking/PFSense.md

 More useful debugging information for the captive portal can be found [here](https://docs.netgate.com/pfsense/en/latest/captiveportal/captive-portal-troubleshooting.html).

+### Captive portal user authentication

+First create a new group under `System -> User Manager -> groups`.
+Call the group **Captive_Portal** and give it local scope.
+Next click the *Add* button on the same page and assign the group Captive_Portal group the **User - Services: Captive Portal login** permission.

+Now go back to users and create a new user, Make sure to give them a password AND add give them group membership of the Captive_Portal group.

 ## PFSense on a laptop

 Ie. How to set up PFSense on a device with 1 port using vlans.